paul-michalik/CarND-Advanced-Lane-Lines/writeup.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![Distorted vs. undistorted comparison][image2]

 I use the functions ``calibrate_camera_init`` and ``calibrate_camera`` to create an immutable object of type ``CameraCalibration``.
-This object provides a method ``undistort`` which hwen called well "undistorts" the image according to camera calibration.
+This object provides a method ``undistort`` which applies the stored transformation to the input parameter image according to camera calibration.
 The camera was calibrated using the chessboard patterns provided by Udacity.

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 140 through 163 in `project.py`) in function ``threshold_transform``.
 In addition, after the projective transform of the image, I zeroed everything outside of the expected region in the image using the method from the first lane recognition project.
-The implementation can be seen in functiobn ``region_of_interest`` at lines 165 through 187 in ``project.py``.
-Here's an example of my output for this step.
+The implementation is in function ``region_of_interest`` at lines 165 through 187 in ``project.py``.
+Here's an example of my output for this step before perspective transformation and before masking the region outside of the lane view.

 ![Binarized image][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a class called `BirdsEyeView` and functions called `birds_eye_view` and `birds_eye_view_init`, which appears in lines 70 through 138 in the file `project.py`.
+The code for my perspective transform includes a class called `BirdsEyeView` and functions called `birds_eye_view` and `birds_eye_view_init`, which appears at lines 70 through 138 in the file `project.py`.
 The `birds_eye_view_init` function takes as inputs an reference image (`ref_img`), as well as a `CameraCalibration` object (`cam_cal`).
 I chose the hardcode the source and destination points in the following manner (`w` and `h` denote the width and hight of the image respectively):

 ```python
 src = np.float32([(575,464),